-How Many Air Miles & Points for Free Flights?
+Best Airline Miles Credit Cards for Air Miles & Free Flights?

 Here’s what you need in regards to points for free flights, based on some of the biggest U.S.-based airlines.

-Airline Miles for Free Flights with American Airlines
+Best Airline Credit Cards for Flights with American Airlines

 American has AAnytime awards for seats on an American Airlines or American Eagle flight.
 Flights can cost around 20,000 miles each way, plus any applicable taxes and carrier-imposed fees.

 They also have MileSAAver awards that are available for 7,500 miles each way (plus taxes and fees).
 There aren’t any blackout dates, so the availability of these types of fares may be more difficult to book.